OctopusDeploy/blog/blog/2021-07/custom-docker-registry/index.md

 ## The sample application

-Our sample application isn't pretty, and you wouldn’t host production workloads with.
+Our sample application isn't pretty, and you wouldn’t host production workloads with it.
 But it’s just functional enough to allow images to be pushed and pulled.
 This provides a great insight into what happens to Docker images behind the scenes.

 The source code described here is available from [GitHub](https://github.com/OctopusSamples/DotNetCoreDockerRegistry).